Sony A5000 vs RX100 II

-Both the A5000 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the A5000 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The RX100 II was replaced by the Sony RX100 III, while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the A5000 and RX100 II can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony RX100 II Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A5000 and the Sony RX100 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A5000:

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.